jjwithanr/obsidian_bible_study/docs/Old Testament/Amos/Amos8.md

 There were religious festivals in surrounding cultures (see comment on Ex 20:8-11), but only Israel was commanded to obey the sabbath law and cease all work (see comment on Ex 31:12-17).
 This restriction on trade caused friction and apparently contributed to corrupt business practices as a way of **“making up” the losses**.
 #johnwalton

+#### v.9-10
+>“In that day,” declares the Sovereign Lord, “I will make the sun go down at noon and darken the earth in broad daylight. <sup>10</sup>I will turn your religious festivals into mourning and all your singing into weeping.
+I will make all of you wear sackcloth and shave your heads.
+I will make that time like mourning for an only son and the end of it like a bitter day.

 #### v.11
 >"The days are coming," declares the Sovereign Lord, "when I will send a famine through the land - not a famine of food or a thirst for water, but a famine of **hearing the words of the Lord.**